TS34 | 2 days

 Course size: 8 persons maximum at our Aviation Safety Academy or on-site at your facility

-A. No, the course is not specific to any particular investigation tool or trade but focuses on teaching you the skills of investigation planning, data gathering, debriefing and developing recommendation to enable you to file any form of report required.
+No, the course is not specific to any particular investigation tool or trade but focuses on teaching you the skills of investigation planning, data gathering, debriefing and developing recommendations to enable you to file any form of report required.

-A: Whilst this course briefly revises Human Factors and Error Management principles, it is a long way short of – and does not replace - full Human Factors refresher training.
-We recommend you attend our one-day TS08 Human Factors Refresher training course first to ensure you can subsequently derive maximum value from this course.
+Whilst this course briefly revises Human Factors and Error Management principles, it is a long way short of – and does not replace - full Human Factors refresher training.
+We recommend you attend our one-day TS08 Recurrent Safety Training - Improving Human Performance and Understanding Human Factors training course first to ensure you can subsequently derive maximum value from this course.